Make It Happen in 2023 – and Beyond

 I don’t know about you but I’m always asking, “What’s next?”
-I’m one motivated chick and I have a lot of things I want to accomplish in this life.
-But with that calendar year coming and going in what feels like a snap of a finger, it’s easy for the days to go by with little to show for it except for binging on the second season of Stranger Things.
+I’m one motivated human and I have a lot of things I want to accomplish in this life.
+But with that calendar year coming and going in what feels like a snap of a finger, it’s easy for the days to go by with little to show for it except for binging on the second season of Emily in Paris.

 Somewhere in the middle of hustling as a PR gal in NYC and finding my entrepreneurial self, I learned the very best secret to making the most of the year.